Dre Campbell Farm

 This is a highly effective product for controlling beetles and other pests.
 Debug contains the active ingredients neem oil, triterpenoids, and azadirachtin.
 These compounds deal with insect pests at all stages of their life cycle.

 Debug acts as a repellent and inhibits feeding and larval development.
-However, dilute it with water and spray thoroughly on crops early in the morning or evening for speedy control of infestations.
+However, to speed up infestation control, dilute it with water and spray thoroughly on crops early in the morning or the evening.

 Repeat applications as advised by the manufacturers.